Suggestions and resources to provide spiritual ways to lift your mood during this challenging time

 The Labyrinth at Advent can be used for personal prayer and reflection even though the building is closed.
 There are benches around the perimeter for anyone to use.
 We appreciate social distancing and wearing mask if others are present.

 You can also use this link to a Virtual Labyrinth. https://www.youtube.com/watch?v=XbtM5KYYvcg

 Don’t miss this week’s Now & Then timely and engaging interview with John Dear – a peace activist jailed more than 80 times, Nobel Peace Prize nominee, author, and good friend of Henri Nouwen’s.
 Listen to the Podcast

+This podcast is about Biblical perspectives and considerations regarding major issues of the world.
 From Jill Hartmann: I’ve been listening to this approximately 15 minute podcast about faith during this pandemic it has really helped me.
-Thought I would share in case you are interested, too!
-Here’s a link to the website: http://www.theendofhistory.net/category/christian-worldview/

-Podcast by Brene Brown – a noted Sociologist on things to remember as we are locked in the house with our family.
-You can listen to the broadcast by using this link: https://brenebrown.com/podcast/brene-on-comparative-suffering-the-50-50-myth-and-settling-the-ball/?fbclid=IwAR3AAxncEombfy3FzK4M3zI8HeVONWtQnxHRGUwsPHJwQnPaVbdbToMS0xY
+Brene is a noted Sociologist who speaks about things to remember as we are locked in the house with our family.